Request for information on successfully reducing acid reflux

 As a foot reflexologist, I wondered if reflexology might help.
 Apparently, it can be very useful for stopping coughs from colds or flu.

 I picked up a tip from my massage therapist for coughing in general and wondered if it might help acid reflux cough.
-It involves working the reflex points between the big toe and second toe in a sort of milking motion.
+The reflexology technique for acid reflux involves working the reflex points between the big toe and second toe in a sort of milking motion.

 This foot reflexology work did stop mom’s coughing when I tried it on her but who wants to wake up in a coughing fit and have to do that to stop it every night?